HYF-Class20/agile-development-group1-loruki/planning/user-personas.md

 her affordable and reliable hosting for her website.
 She is also interested in a provider that offers user-friendly tools and resources to help her learn more about web development.

+**Frustrations:** Maria is new to cloud hosting and is worried about choosing the wrong provider.
+She is concerned about the cost and potential downtime, and she wants to ensure that her website is secure.